atedstone/gnssice/README.md

 * Re-run the script.
 * If corrections due to pole re-drilling are needed then this functionality will first need to be implemented, as it was not (yet) needed for the high-elevation ice velocities campaign!

+For very short batches of data - i.e. where a site has been re-occupied for only minutes to hours - use `gnss_disp_vel.py` with the `-stake` option.
+This disables the smoothing procedures, as they are only applicable to longer time series data.
+In this case only `xyz` data will be saved to disk.

 ### Joining batches together